Jonathanfreundlich/Dekel_profile/README.md

 <h2> Analytic expressions for the Dekel+ profile </h2>

 <p align="justify">
 This python program enables to compute the analytical expressions of the Dekel+ dark matter density profile.
-It is based on the following article:
+It is mainly based on the following article:
 </p>

 <p align="justify">